redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5b-Integrate_Ansible_To_Azure.md

     * Create the Ansible user
     * Switch user to become the Ansible user inheriting its properties
-    * Generate an SSH keypair
+    * Generate an SSH keypair for the ansible user
     * Create a directory called "repo" off of the Ansible user's home directory
     * Switch into the "repos" directory
     * Download the playbook template located at: https://raw.githubusercontent.com/stuartatmicrosoft/Azure-Linux-Migration-Workshop/master/provision-scripts/centos-azure-create.yml